gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 - Fixes getting the oldest unpushed commit when there is more than 1 remote
 - Fixes an issue with the quick input on the _Git Command Palette_ unexpectedly going back to the previous step
 - Fixes GitLens access tooltip not being visible when hovering in the _Commit Graph_

+### Removed

+- Removes "Open Commit on Remote" command from the VS Code Timeline view as it can no longer be supported &mdash; see [microsoft/vscode#177319](https://github.com/microsoft/vscode/issues/177319)

 <a id="v13-5"></a>